Auroshikha-Tripathy2/HDFS-anomaly-detection-system/README.md

 These two feature sets are then combined into a single feature matrix, giving the model both high-level statistical information and low-level textual patterns to learn from.

 ### 3. Handling Class Imbalance
 Log data is naturally highly imbalanced, with anomalies being very rare.
-To address this, we employ a two-pronged strategy:
-* **SMOTE (Synthetic Minority Over-sampling Technique):** We use SMOTE exclusively on the training data to create synthetic examples of the anomaly class.
-This gives the model a more balanced dataset to learn from without introducing data leakage into the test set.
 * **Model-Level Weighting:** The XGBoost classifier is configured with the `scale_pos_weight` parameter, which internally gives more importance to the minority (anomaly) class during training.

 ### 4. Model Training and Hyperparameter Tuning